-With more than 60 drivers from 20+ countries competing in this series across all classes last season, the NASCAR Whelen Euro Series features the most diverse cast of drivers in any category of stock car racing.
-With the 2021 cast featuring series champions Loris Hezemans and Alon Day, talented youngsters Gianmarco Ercoli and Giorgio Maggi, and former Formula One champion Jacques Villeneuve, there’s no shortage of talent in the drivers that competed in this series.
+With more than 70 drivers from 20+ countries competing in this series across all classes in 2022, the NASCAR Whelen Euro Series features the most diverse cast of drivers in any category of stock car racing.
+With a driver cast featuring former series champion Alon Day, experienced veterans such as Nicolò Rocca and Frédéric Gabillon, talented youngsters in Gianmarco Ercoli and Giorgio Maggi, and new stars such as Vittorio Ghirelli and Alexander Graff, there’s no shortage of talent in the drivers that competed in this series.

 The NASCAR Whelen Euro Series weekend format is designed to bring excitement to the fans from the beginning to the end.
 Featuring 4 races in two days with a special, compact format for the Venray round, the race week is going to give the fans the ultimate fan experience.
 The race weeks will feature the standard NASCAR procedures, such as rolling start, double file restarts, and green-white-checkered finish.
 For more information on the current format used in the series, see here.

 Information are provided from the official 2019 NASCAR Whelen Euro Series Digital Presentation, the official 2020 NASCAR Whelen Euro Series Digital Presentation, the official 2021 NASCAR Whelen Euro Series Digital Presentation, and MOOG EU’s NASCAR® EXPLAINED.